U.S. Visas

 ALL / ALL /

-Civil documents, except as noted below, are available in Tajikistan.
+Most civil documents are available in Tajikistan.
 Certified copies of available documents may be exported.
-The person to whom the record pertains must obtain a certified copy at a local notary office and authenticate the notary's seal and signature at the Ministry of Justice.
+To get a certified copy, the person named in the record must go to a local notary office.
+Afterward, they must authenticate the notary's seal and signature at the Ministry of Justice of the Republic of Tajikistan (MOJ).

-Some civil records were destroyed during the civil war 1992-1997 and may not be available.
-Local authorities generally will issue a certificate to that effect, although the process may take months.
+Some civil records were destroyed during the civil war 1992-1997 and may no longer exist.
+Local authorities usually issue a certificate confirming this, but the process can take months.

-In the U.S., Tajikistani documents can be requested through the Embassy of Tajikistan, 1005 New Hampshire Ave NW, Washington, DC 20037.
-This process can take several months to complete.
+In the United States, people can request Tajik documents through the Embassy of Tajikistan at 1005 New Hampshire Ave NW, Washington, DC 20037.
+This process may also take several months.

 Birth Certificates